Conversation

 • I’d like to make a reservation.

-2. Asking About Required Items: Do you have ~?
+2. Asking About Required Items

 At library counters, staff often confirm your registration status or identity by using the question “Do you have ~?.”